Documentation / Developers

 The plugin structure looks like that.

-We use Pug as template for the HTML.
-If you are use to debug with console.log we have a special feature for you.
-We pass on JSON to the templates, so if you want to output the data structure in the HTML you can easily do that by just adding:
+We use Pug as the template for the HTML.
+If you are used to debugging with console.log, we have a special feature for you.
+We pass JSON to the templates, so if you want to output the data structure in the HTML you can easily do that by just adding:

 p #{JSON.stringify(pageInfo)}

-Where pageInfo is the data structure that you wanna inspect.
+Where pageInfo is the data structure that you want to inspect.

-We love pull requests and before you make a big change or add functionality, please open an issue proposing the change to other contributors so you got feedback on the idea before take the time to write precious code!
+We love pull requests, and before you make a big change or add functionality, please open an issue proposing the change to other contributors so you get feedback on the idea before taking the time to write precious code!

-When you make your pull request, you can follow the guide from GitHub on how to make a pull requests from a fork.
+When you make your pull request, you can follow the guide from GitHub on how to make a pull request from a fork.

 • Squash your commits so it looks sane

-• Make sure your code follow our lint rule by running: npm run lint and use npm run lint:fix if you have any breaking rules
+• Make sure your code follows our lint rules by running: npm run lint, and use npm run lint:fix if you have any breaking rules

-• Make sure your code don’t break any tests: npm test
+• Make sure your code doesn't break any tests: npm test

 • Update the documentation https://github.com/sitespeedio/sitespeed.io/tree/main/docs in another pull request.
-When we merge the PR the documentation will automatically be updated so we do that when we push the next release
+When we merge the PR, the documentation is automatically updated, so we do that when we push the next release.

 Sometimes you want to verify that the metrics are correct, how do you do that?

-The best to verify that visual metrics are correct are to look at the film strip view and verify that the metrics correlate to the filmstrip.
-Through the years browsers has changed the URL bar or added some small infoboxes at the bottom of the browser window that affect visual metrics.
+The best way to verify that visual metrics are correct is to look at the filmstrip view and verify that the metrics correlate with the filmstrip.
+Through the years, browsers have changed the URL bar or added small infoboxes at the bottom of the browser window that affect visual metrics.
 You can easily see if those are picked up by looking at the filmstrip.

-If you don’t have the filmstrip you can compare first visual change from visual metrics with first contentful paint, they usually match pretty good.
+If you don't have the filmstrip, you can compare first visual change from visual metrics with first contentful paint, they usually match pretty well.

 When you become a member of the sitespeed.io team you can push releases.
 You do that by running the release bash script in root: ./release.sh